HUMSI — Human Security Initiative

 The US Trump administration deported 17 non-Cameroonian nationals from 9 African countries to Cameroon in January and February 2026 under an agreement.
 Cameroonian authorities detained the deportees, with 15 remaining in detention in Yaoundé.
 Several deportees had court-ordered protections against deportation to their countries of origin due to persecution or torture fears.

-Venezuelan trafficking survivor detained by ICE, separated from children
+Venezuelan woman detained by ICE, separated from her two children.

 1/0/2026MDVenezuela